-UPDATE 4-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines
+UPDATE 5-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines

 “We are a bit surprised by the strength of the reaction in bond markets, but it appears the market is jumping to the conclusion that the European Commission will take a hard-line stance when Italy submits its budget,” said Mizuho rates strategist Antoine Bouvet.

-Europe’s single currency fell 0.4 percent against the dollar .
-It tumbled 0.5 percent against the Swiss franc , its biggest daily drop in a month.
+Europe’s single currency fell almost 0.5 percent against the dollar.
+It tumbled 0.5 percent versus the Swiss franc , its biggest daily drop in a month.

 The bond rout dealt Italian banks a fresh blow.